I love it when skincare is stripped bare.

 I know what you’re thinking.
 Why should you splurge on a tube of water, salt and zinc?

 Because zinc is a miracle cure for acne.
 Or so they say.
 But is that true?

-Ok, so Serozinc sort of failed its theory test.
+La Roche Posay Serozinc sort of failed its theory test.
+The science isn’t there.
 But, what about its practice test?

 I’ve been using it for a few weeks even though my skin isn’t particularly oily at the moment.
 Just a bit shiny on my t-zone.
 That’s where I also get the occasional bout of blackheads.

 Even though I’ve been spraying Serozinc on my face every morning, I can’t say it did anything for me.
 It felt refreshing on the skin, which is something I’d definitely appreciate a lot in summer.
 Not so much now, you know?
 But, apart from that, I can’t report any other benefits. 🙁

 Even so, I don’t think it’s totally useless.
 Lots of people are using it with good results.
 After all, zinc does help with acne, so I tend to believe zinc sulfate helps acne a little bit too.

 But there are much better treatments out there.
 If you switch Serozinc for a treatment with salicylic acid, benzoyl peroxide or sulfur, you’ll see much better results, and much faster too.

 Related: Salicylic Acid VS Benzoyl Peroxide: Which One Is Better?

 Who Is This For?